iota-sigma-pi/Chem-172/README.md

 Contributors: Alex-Ortiz

-Notes are current to week: 8, Tuesday
+Notes are current to week: 9, Friday

 There is plenty of white space in the document.
 It is intended that the reader add their own notes to the document.